-From Basics to Application -the Design Project

-The Design Project aims to propose innovative systems by using the system design and management method developed collectively by Keio University, MIT, Stanford University, Delft University of Technology, and the University of Adelaide.
+From Basics to Application -the Design Project The Design Project aims to propose innovative systems by using the system design and management method developed collectively by Keio University, MIT, Stanford University, Delft University of Technology, and the University of Adelaide.
 In the Design Project students put systems engineering into practice while learning about design thinking.
 In the Design Project students begin with the basics and then move on to practical learning.
 After taking a number of lectures taught by guest lecturers from partner universities overseas, students work in groups to work on themes proposed by various organizations.
 The proposers often include leading Japanese companies; and international students have a great opportunity to get acquainted with the unique characteristics, strengths, and cultures of Japanese enterprises.

-Examples of Solutions Derived by Students with the Theme "Safety and Security"

-"Building New Brand Image of Safety and Security Using Positive Cycle Business Model"

-Proposer company: Adidas

-"Portable Multi Energy Backpack System for Refrigerating Vaccines"

-Proposer company: Kokusai Kogyo group Infrastructure Innovation Institute.
-Inc.

-"Safe and Secure Solar Power Generation in lapan - Dual Mode Solar Panel System: Proof of Concept"

-$\textbf{Proposer company:} \ \mathsf{Delft} \ \mathsf{University} \ \mathsf{of} \ \mathsf{Technology}$

-"Safety Premium Point System"

-Proposer company: Suzuki Motor Corporation

-"Design of Bicycle Simulator to Reduce the Risks of Traffic Accidents"

-Proposer company: Toshiba System Technology

-CURRICULUM Keio SDM emphasize the importance of hands-on experience.
+Examples of Solutions Derived by Students with the Theme "Safety and Security" "Building New Brand Image of Safety and Security Using Positive Cycle Business Model" Proposer company: Adidas "Portable Multi Energy Backpack System for Refrigerating Vaccines" Proposer company: Kokusai Kogyo group Infrastructure Innovation Institute.
+Inc. "Safe and Secure Solar Power Generation in Japan - Dual Mode Solar Panel System: Proof of Concept" Proposer company: Delft University of Technology "Safety Premium Point System" Proposer company: Suzuki Motor Corporation "Design of Bicycle Simulator to Reduce the Risks of Traffic Accidents" Proposer company: Toshiba System Technology CURRICULUM Keio SDM emphasize the importance of hands-on experience.
 Students are encouraged not only to gain textbook knowledge about systems but also to experience real-life situations, to clearly articulate issues, and to come up with innovative, feasible solutions.
 It is when one is actually seeking solutions to complex systems that most discoveries and realizations come.
 We believe in experiential learning, that one learns most by doing.

-Learning by Doing -Experiential Learning

-Insight into the "On-Site" Realities of Japan

-Keio SDM has strong ties with private companies.
+Learning by Doing -Experiential Learning Insight into the "On-Site" Realities of Japan Keio SDM has strong ties with private companies.
 This means our students have the privilege to observe "onsite" scenes of Japanese companies through various opportunities.
 For example, we arrange visits to distinctive factories as a part of the curriculum.
 In the Design Project students have the opportunity to visit the workplaces of proposing companies and work collaboratively with their staff members.
-Furthermore, Keio SDM has a great number of on-going joint research projects with private

-have close and frequent communication with the companies.
+Furthermore, Keio SDM has a great number of on-going joint research projects with private companies, facilitating students to have close and frequent communication with the companies.
 Many faculty members of Keio SDM come from private firms; and some internship opportunities can be facilitated for our students by virtue of their strong connections with the companies.
 Keio SDM offers its students valuable opportunities to engage with Japanese companies, providing opportunities to gain insight into the secret of their strength and the "on-site" realities.

-companies, facilitating students to

 Laboratory Participation and Thesis Writing The Special Research Subject

-The master course centers around the Special Research Subject.
-Students select a specific system and take part in a relevant laboratory.
-Their research results are compiled into their masters theses.
-As in the case of the doctoral course, students establish their own themes and conduct extensive research.
-Research experience helps students deepen their knowledge, equipping them with skills that can be used immediately upon graduation in their work of research and/or development.

-Examples of Technical System Research

-Smart Grid

-Mobility System

-Virtual Reality

-Remote Real-time Communication

-Optical Communication

-Robotics

-Space System

-Motivation

-Po

-Happiness/Desire/Empathy

-Human-machine Interface

-Culture/Art

-Entertainment

-Organizational Theory

-Cognitive Science

-Policy

-Business Model

-Agricultural System

-Regional Revitalization/Tourism

-Universal Design

-Environment/Resource

-Security/Peace

-Examples of Human Systems

-Examples of Social System Research

-Study Case